 With its south facing aspect and Mediterranean style, the Lady Baillie Garden is a favourite destination for visitors to the castle, where they can relax and enjoy superb views across the Great Water.

-(4.0/5)See all the reviews of Leeds Castle and Culpeper Gardens
+Visit the Leeds Castle and Culpeper Gardens website